omri24/Another-approach-for-training-NNs/README.md

 The NN is linear, with no hidden layers.

 The non- GD algorithms use gz files that can be created by the export_MNIST script above.
-The gz files are too heavy to be uploaded.
+The gz files are too heavy to be uploaded to GitHub.

 ## Assumptions about the data